 Vanderbilt students also have access to cutting-edge research facilities in other departments at the university and medical center.

 We sponsor individualized campus visits to each admitted student in order to meet with faculty and current students, tour the campus and labs, and get a feel for the city we call home, Nashville.

 We offer full support to our Ph.D. candidates—through scholarships, fellowships, training grants and assistantships—and provide each student with a travel stipend to subsidize attendance at top conferences around the world.
-Last year our department received $XX in external funding, YZ in the nation.
+Last year our department received $17.6 million in external funding, 12th in the nation.

 Just as our rotations expose students to a variety of fields within chemistry, our program encourages crossover exploration into physics, biology, medicine and other disciplines.